Kyrsten Sinema: Abortion

 When asked about Roe v.
-Wade in 2018, Sinema said the ruling should not be overturned and that she supports a woman's right to choose an abortion.
-In 2020, she had a lifetime 100% rating from the pro-choice organization Planned Parenthood, and a 0% rating from the anti-abortion organization Campaign for Working Families.
+Wade in 2018, Sinema said the ruling should not be overturned and that she supports a woman's right to have an abortion.
+In 2020, she had a 100% rating from the abortion-rights organization Planned Parenthood, and a 0% rating from the anti-abortion organization Campaign for Working Families.
 She was endorsed by EMILY's List, an abortion-rights-focused political action committee, until 2022, when she voted with Republicans against changing the filibuster to allow passage of the Freedom to Vote and John R. Lewis Voting Rights Act.
 That vote also cost her the support of the abortion-rights advocacy group NARAL Pro-Choice America.
 After Roe v.
 Wade was overturned in June 2022, Sinema said the decision "endangers the health and well-being of women in Arizona and across America."

 Capital punishment

 While working as a spokesperson for the Arizona Green Party, Sinema worked to repeal the death penalty.
-In her 2009 book, Unite and Conquer, she explained her stance on capital punishment, writing that she opposed it "because I think no civilized society should use it as a punishment", though "since we have the death penalty in Arizona, I want to ensure that it's being implemented as fairly and judiciously as possible".
+In her 2009 book, Unite and Conquer, she explained her stance on capital punishment, writing that she opposed it "because I think no civilized society should use it as a punishment," though "since we have the death penalty in Arizona, I want to ensure that it's being implemented as fairly and judiciously as possible".

 According to The Arizona Republic, while serving in the Arizona State Legislature, she introduced more bills regarding the death penalty than bills regarding military or veterans' families.
 In 2007, she introduced HB 2278, which would require the Arizona Supreme Court to "strike" any prior death sentence and "enter in its place a sentence of natural life", as in life without parole.

 Sinema has served as an Advisory Board Member of the Arizona Death Penalty Forum.
 She was also a presenter at their 2010 Spring Conference, which was co-sponsored by Amnesty International and the ACLU of Arizona.